Shelter (Porter Robinson and Madeon song): Release

 The song was released and uploaded to Madeon's YouTube channel on August 11, 2016.
 The song was released in the United States on Columbia Records and popcultur as a digital download, and on Spotify, Deezer, Apple Music, Google Play, and SoundCloud.
 "Shelter" was released together with an announcement that Robinson and Madeon would embark on the Shelter Live Tour in the US and Canada.
 Robinson confirmed on Twitter that the tour would feature both himself and Madeon playing simultaneously in live shows, beginning in late 2016.

+On August 11, 2026, a limited-edition vinyl reissue of the single was announced to celebrate the tenth anniversary of its release.
+The vinyl includes the version of Madeon's song "Beings" performed during the Shelter Live Tour on its B-side.

 Composition

 The track is three minutes and 39 seconds long and composed in the key of C major.
 The lead melody in the track is a processed, chopped-up vocal of a song previously recorded by Robinson during the production of Worlds, featuring Amy Millan.
 The lead vocal is provided by Madeon.
 The track takes elements from both artist's debut albums; Porter Robinson's Worlds, and Madeon's Adventure.
 The chopped up vocals are a signature sound of both artists, as seen in Robinson's single "Flicker", and Madeon's song "You're On" from Adventure.
 Madeon has stated that the lyrics are about his parents.